supabase/supabase/apps/docs/DEVELOPERS.md

 [existing issues](https://github.com/supabase/supabase/issues).
 This document describes how to set up your development environment to contribute to [Supabase docs](https://supabase.com/docs).

 For a complete run-down on how all of our tools work together, see the main DEVELOPERS.md.
-That readme describes how to get setup locally in lots of detail, including details minimum requirements, our Turborepo setup, installing packages, sharing components across projects and more.
+That readme describes how to get set up locally in lots of detail, including minimum requirements, our Turborepo setup, installing packages, sharing components across projects, and more.
 This readme deals specifically with the docs site.

 ## Local setup